genboy/Festival/README.md

   ##### !Before update always copy your config.yml and areas.json files to a save place, with this you can revert your Festival installation
   - after .phar install and first restart/reload plugins; check console info and your areas.json and config.yml; restart after adjusted correctly

+  - !
+Update Festival 2 in development translating resource config.yml or your mainfolder config.yml and areas.json on install

   #### Usage Graphic